Jennie Barmore: Involuntary quarantine

 The Chicago Health Commission insisted that Barmore was an asymptomatic carrier.
 Barmore was placed under a strict quarantine in her residence.
 Health officials placed signage at the front of the boarding house declaring the presence of typhoid at the boarding house, mandating that nobody could enter without the approval of the Chicago Health Commission, and warning the milkman to refrain from collecting any empty milk bottles from the building.
-Barmore was quarantined inside and prohibited from shopping, utilizing public restrooms, and preparing food for anyone but herself and her husband (she was prohibited from preparing food for her adult children if they were to visit her).
+Barmore was quarantined inside and prohibited from shopping, using public restrooms, and from preparing food for anyone but her husband and herself (including being prohibited from preparing food for her adult children if they were to visit her).

 Barmore caught national attention, with her situation coming on the heels of that of "Typhoid Mary" in New York City that had been national news years prior.
 Barmore was similarly dubbed "Typhoid Jennie".

 Litigation

-The American Medical Liberty League, a Chicago-based anti-vaccine organization, was supportive of Barmore's cause.
+The American Medical Liberty League, a Chicago-based antivaccine organization, was supportive of Barmore's cause.
 They announced that they planned to file a lawsuit with Barmore, and noted lawyer Clarence Darrow agreed to represent them.
 The case was heard in the Superior Court of Cook County, with a judge ruling in November 1920 that Barmore was a public health threat and that her quarantine was needed.

 With Darrow still representing her, in June 1921 Barmore petitioned the Supreme Court of Illinois for a writ of habeas corpus to declare that Robertson and Chicago Health Commission epidemiologist Herman Bundesen were unlawfully restraining her liberty by preventing her from leaving her home amid suspicions that she was a carrier of typhoid.
 Her petition was denied in April 1922.
 The court found Barmore to be a health concern, and permitted health officials to hold her in quarantine for as long as they deemed it to be necessary.
 However, the case's holding greatly weakened the authority of the health commissioner of Chicago.
 The court found that the health commissioner lacked much authority, since the city had no board of health (as authorized by the state), but instead had itself established a Department of Health.
 The court decided that the Chicago City Council had no authority to delegate to the Department of Health authority equivalent to what the state would allow them to grant a board of health.
 Consequently, the top health official of Chicago would have weakened authority until a board of health was created in Chicago in 1932.